Things to Do in Picton for Couples

 1. Team Up in a Double Kayak to Paddle the Marlborough Sounds

 Let’s waste no time in getting you out on the vibrant waters of the Marlborough Sounds!
 One way to do so is by teaming up in a double sea kayak to explore breathtaking bays, coves and wildlife.
 Paddling in a double kayak really tests your teamwork, providing a rewarding way to explore the Sounds.
-Guided and self-guided, half-day and full-day kayak tours are available with Wilderness Guides and Marlborough Sounds Adventure Co.
+Guided and self-guided, half-day and full-day kayak tours are available with Wilderness Guides (available on Viator and Tripadvisor) and Marlborough Sounds Adventure Co (on Viator and Tripadvisor).